Home About Us Products Support Forum Downloads FAQ Developers Cool Links Contact Us Store Login

 What is the Difference Between FXS and FXO?

-FXS - Foreign eXchange Subscriber interface (the plug on the wall) delivers POTS service from the local phone companys Central Office (CO) and must be connected to subscriber equipment (telephones, modems, and fax machines).
+FXS - Foreign eXchange Subscriber interface (the plug on the wall) delivers POTS service from the local phone companies Central Office (CO) and must be connected to subscriber equipment (telephones, modems, and fax machines).
 In other words an FXS interface points to the subscriber.
 An FXS interface provides the following primary services to a subscriber device:

 Dial Tone, Battery Current, Ring Voltage